Ad Image

 ManageEngine

 Description: As the IT management division of Zoho Corporation, ManageEngine prioritizes flexible solutions that work for all businesses, regardless of size or budget.
 ManageEngine Endpoint Central is a Unified Endpoint Management (UEM) and security software that comprehensively addresses the requirements of IT administrators.
-It helps IT administrators to perform patch management, software deployment, mobile device management, OS deployment and take remote control to troubleshoot devices.
+It helps IT administrators perform patch management, software deployment, mobile device management, OS deployment, and remote control to troubleshoot devices.
 With the help of endpoint security features, which include vulnerability assessment, application control, device control, BitLocker management, and browser security, IT administrators can safeguard their network endpoints.
-Furthermore, Endpoint Central integrates seamlessly with ManageEngine and other third-party solutions.

 Learn more and compare products with the Solutions Review Buyer’s Guide for Endpoint Security.